San Juan del Río: Other Sites of Interest

 San Juan del Río was named after its founders arriving at the place on June 24, the day of San Juan, only because it stood on the bank of a flowing river, the "Del Rio" was also applied.

 Over the years, these festivities were gaining importance, both because of the influence of religion, as well as for the growth of the city's population and nearby communities.

-It is worth mentioning that the festivities of San Juan, have not always been celebrated in the month of June, since in a copy of the Shadow of Arteaga dated December 21, 1878, it tells us that the festivities that took place in the city that year, began on December 11 and concluded on the 14th of the same month, being prefect of the district Mr. J. Jesús Dominguez, and it seems that one of the main organizers was Dr. Agustín Ruiz Olloqui.
+The festivities of San Juan have not always been celebrated in the month of June, since in a copy of the Shadow of Arteaga dated December 21, 1878, it tells us that the festivities that took place in the city that year, began on December 11 and concluded on the 14th of the same month, being prefect of the district Mr. J. Jesús Dominguez, and it seems that one of the main organizers was Dr. Agustín Ruiz Olloqui.

 It was until the year 1891, when Mr. T. Melesio Alcántara, local deputy for San Juan del Río, organized in a more formal way the festivities of San Juan, requesting the State Legislature to correspond the permission for the realization of our festivities.

 The first fair program was contemplated the celebration of cockfights and bullfights, which since that time have allowed our parties, increasingly to enhance.
 Likewise, the charreadas were an important part of the same festivities because the Association of Charros Sanjuanense was the second to be formed in the Republic, to be exact in 1912.

 The festivities of San Juan, have been suspended very rarely, as was during the Revolution in 1911, in 1917 for security reasons, in 1918 on the occasion of an epidemic of Spanish influence, and more recently in 1967.

 In 1928, on the occasion of the patron saint festivities, the Bullring, Rodolfo Gaona, built by the Municipal President, Don José Serrano, was inaugurated.
 During the following years, the festivities continued to develop in the city center, including the dances of the coronation of the Queen in the Hall of Cabildo of the Municipal Presidency.